huda-alzahabi/Safely/README.md

 - This project uses the [Kotlin language](https://kotlinlang.org/docs/home.html).
 Kotlin is a cross-platform, statically typed, general-purpose programming language with type inference, announced by google as the preferred language for Android app developers.

-- For persistent storage (database), the app uses  [MongoDB](https://www.mongodb.com/atlas/database) to store the data.
+- For persistent storage (database), the app uses  [MongoDB](https://www.mongodb.com/atlas/database) to store the data and [Node.js](https://nodejs.org/en/) to serve the data.
 - To send push notifications, the app uses [firebase](https://firebase.google.com/docs) which supports Android, iOS, and macOS.
 - The app uses the fonts ["Inter"] (https://fonts.google.com/specimen/Inter) and ["Laila"] (https://fonts.google.com/?query=Laila) as its main fonts, and the design of the app adheres to the material design guidelines.